eidheim/Simple-Web-Server/README.md

 #### HTTP

-g++ -O3 -std=c++11 -lboost_system main_http.cpp -o http_server
+g++ -O3 -std=c++11 -lboost_system http_examples.cpp -o http_examples

-Then to run the server: ./http_server
+Then to run the server and client: ./http_examples

-Finally, direct your favorite browser to for instance http://localhost:8080/
+Also, direct your favorite browser to for instance http://localhost:8080/

 #### HTTPS

-g++ -O3 -std=c++11 -lboost_system -lssl -lcrypto main_https.cpp -o https_server
+g++ -O3 -std=c++11 -lboost_system -lssl -lcrypto https_examples -o https_examples

 Before running the server, an RSA private key (server.key) and an SSL certificate (server.crt) must be created.
 Follow, for instance, the instructions given here (for a self-signed certificate): http://www.akadia.com/services/ssh_test_certificate.html

-Then to run the server: ./https_server
+Then to run the server: ./https_examples

-Finally, direct your favorite browser to for instance https://localhost:8080/
+Also, direct your favorite browser to for instance https://localhost:8080/